Dafeesh/Unity_RequiredField/README.md

 # Required Field Attribute
-A simple fix to check if a field is assigned a value.
+An attribute to require that a field is assigned a value.

 Useful if you use [SerializeField]/public fields to reference other components and objects.

 ### How to use
--Place 'RequiredField.cs' in your active Unity project.
+-Import 'RequiredField.cs' into your active Unity project.

--Attribute any field you want to be checked in the editor.
+-Attribute onto any field(s) you want.

--If a required field is null the Editor will exit Play mode and display which objects failed the test in the console.
+-If a required field is null, and the Editor enters Play mode, it will exit Play mode and loudly error.